tencentyun/intlcloud-documents/product/游戏服务/游戏多媒体引擎/SDK 文档/Cocos2d SDK/接口文档_intl.md

 ## Overview
-This article is a detailed description with the purpose of helping Cocos2D developers debug and access APIs for Tencent Cloud's Game Multimedia Engine (GME).
+This article talks about integration for Cocos2d in details to help Cocos2d developers debug and integrate APIs for Tencent Cloud's Game Multimedia Engine (GME).

 ## How to Use